Band-winged nightjar

 The band-winged nightjar or greater band-winged nightjar (Systellura longirostris) is a species of nightjar in the family Caprimulgidae.
-It is widespread in South America, where it is found in the Andes, Venezuelan Coastal Range, Santa Marta Mountains, Tepuis, most of Chile, Argentina, Paraguay, Uruguay and eastern Brazil.
-It occurs in a wide range of habitats, from the edge of humid montane forest to shrubby semi-deserts and urban rooftops.
+It is the only species now placed in the genus Systellura.
+It is widespread in South America, where it is found in the Andes, Venezuelan Coastal Range, Santa Marta Mountains, Tepuis, most of Chile, Argentina, Paraguay, Uruguay, and eastern Brazil.
+It occurs in a wide range of habitats, from the edge of humid montane forests to shrubby semi-deserts and urban rooftops.

-Taxonomy and systematics
+Taxonomy

-According to one morphological characterization there could be two groupings of subspecies distributed in different regions.
-The first grouping would be characterized as having a greyish-brown color (lowland regions in middle, east and south of range) and the other subspecies grouping has a blackish-brown coloration (north and west in uplands).
-All individuals in each group are presumed to vary in coloration and are sexually dimorphic.
+The band-winged nightjar was formally described in 1825 as Caprimulgus longirostris by the French naturalist Charles Lucien Bonaparte.
+The specific epithet combines the Latin longus meaning "long" with -rostris meaning "-billed".
+The band-winged nightjar is now the only species placed in the genus Systellura that was introduced in 1912 by the American ornithologist Robert Ridgway with Stenopis ruficervix Sclater, PL, 1866, as the type species.
+This is now considered as a subspecies of the band-winged nightjar.
+The genus name Systellura combines the Ancient Greek συστελλω/sustellō meaning "to shorten" with ουρα'oura meaning "tail".

 Subspecies

-Eight subspecies have been recognized, including two new subspecies, one from Chile and another from Brazil which have been described within the last few years.
-Tschudi's nightjar was formerly also considered a subspecies, but has now been elevated to species rank.
+Eight subspecies have been recognized, including two subspecies descovered in the 21st century, one from Chile and another from Brazil which have been described within the last few years.
+Tschudi's nightjar was formerly also considered a subspecies but has now been elevated to species rank.
 Recently, it has been suggested that both S. l. roraimae and S. l. ruficervix should be treated as separate species.